Frequently Asked Questions:

 When the time is right for me.
 Right now, I just feel like I’m still so busy being a student and trying to finish my education, so when that’s all over and I’m ready to start letting my fans in, I’ll reveal my identity.
 Only my mother and close friends know exactly who Miss Jenesequa is.
 I love the thrill of it all though.
 People always wondering who is the woman behind Miss Jenesequa.
-Just know that one day, you’ll find out exactly who she is.

 How did you create the pseudonym Miss Jenesequa?

 My favourite French phrase has always been, ‘je ne sais quoi’ meaning ‘I do not know what.’
 I’ve always described myself as having a certain ‘je ne sais quoi’ to my identity.
 I don’t know what I am.
 I’m a mixture of different types of personalities and emotions.
 I’m confident, I’m proud, I’m loud, but I’m shy, I’m sometimes quiet.
 I have a certain je ne sais quoi to myself.